tanfiona/CausalAugment/README.md

 # CausalAugment
 This repository holds the supplementary materials for the paper "Causal Counterfactual Augmentation for Causal Sentence Classification".
-[Submission to IJCNN 2021].
+[Submission to ACL Rolling Review 2021].

 # About the code
 * process: Performs counterfactual augments (creates and appends edits)